Positive cases now number 48 in Avoyelles

 STATE DEATHS

-According to the Louisiana Department of Health and Hospitals,17,030 positive cases have been confirmed in the state with 652 deaths..
+According to the Louisiana Department of Health and Hospitals,18,283 positive cases have been confirmed in the state with 702 deaths..

 Schools and many businesses remain closed as the "Stay at Home" strategy is the main weapon of defense against COVID-19 until there is a vaccine and/or cure.